Sj-Amani/LaneLines_Detector/writeup.md

 ![alt text][image3]

-3. These results are good but we ca improve it by adding the white and yellow points information.
+3. These results are good but we can improve it by adding the white and yellow points information.
 But, how?
 I propose the following method to extract the white and yellow points that we need to add the edges result:

 #### white color info  --> provided by gray scale image (using graymask function in lane_line_detector.ipynb)